openintegrationhub/openintegrationhub/docs/component-dispatcher.md

 ### message processing

-If a tenant specified one or more connected application which should receive the message, the original message is duplicated for each target application.
-Those messages will be delivered to the target applications.
+If a tenant specified one or more connected application which should receive the message, the original message is posted to each target application.
+The oihUid of the oihDataRecord will remain the same as in the original message.
-Each of those messages has new message id.
-The transaction id will remain the same.

 ## open questions